wendyverdonk93/docs/content/integrations/plugins/prestashop-1-7/manual.md

 - Tested on PHP 7.0

 ### 2. Installation
-1. Login into your backend and navigate to _'Modules→ Modules & Services'_.
+1. Log in to your backend and navigate to _'Modules→ Modules & Services'_.
 Click on _Upload a module_
 2. Select the Plugin_PrestaShop.zip file, click on _Configure_.